Can You Claim Capital Allowances on a Second Hand Van?

 Capital allowances on second hand vans are straightforward in most cases, but the rules have nuances.
 The double cab pickup change in July 2024 caught many businesses out.
 The distinction between main rate and special rate pools matters for your cash flow.

-As ICAEW qualified accountants, we review your asset purchases and ensure you claim the right relief in the right year.
+At Holloway Davies, we review your asset purchases and ensure you claim the right relief in the right year.
 We also check that your capital allowance claims align with your overall tax position, including any other tax reliefs you may be entitled to.

 If you are buying a van for your business, or if you have bought one in the last two years and want to check your claim, get in touch.
 We can review your records and maximise your relief.